Supported LLM Providers

 Below, we outline a couple of free options and how to get started with them.

-These free options are a great way to get started with Goose and explore its capabilities.
+These free options are a great way to get started with goose and explore its capabilities.
 However, you may need to upgrade your LLM for better performance.

 Groq

 Groq provides free access to open source models with high-speed inference.
-To use Groq with Goose, you need an API key from Groq Console.
+To use Groq with goose, you need an API key from Groq Console.

 Groq offers several open source models that support tool calling: